Skip To Main Content

 LETRS Questions:

-Section A: Describe how reading assessment and instruction for all PreK-5th grade students in the school include oral language, phonological awareness, phonics, fluency, vocabulary, and comprehension to aid in the comprehension of texts to meet grade‑level English/Language Arts standards.
+Section A: Describe how reading assessment and instruction for all PreK-5th grade students in the school includes oral language, phonological awareness, phonics, fluency, vocabulary, and comprehension to aid in the comprehension of texts to meet grade‑level English/Language Arts standards.

 Reading assessment and instruction for PreK-5th grade students is a comprehensive process that integrates various components essential for developing proficient readers.
-At Lambs Elementary the five pillars of Reading Instruction ( oral language, phonological awareness, phonics, fluency and comprehension) are incorporated in grades preK through 5.
+At Lambs Elementary the five pillars of Reading Instruction ( oral language, phonological awareness, phonics, fluency and comprehension) are incorporated in grades PreK through 5.
 In each grade level, students are instructed in oral language development through the modeling and promotion of rich discussions around texts and topics to build students’ knowledge.
 The use of interactive read-alouds also helps to engage students in listening to stories while enhancing their vocabulary and comprehension skills.
 In the primary grades, students are explicitly instructed in phonological awareness through activities that help students to recognize and manipulate sounds in spoken language.

 Our school has taken a systematic approach to phonics instruction.
 Students are explicitly taught letter-sound relationships in a structured manner that progresses over time.
 Students are given the opportunity to apply their learning through decoding of words both in isolation and in connected texts, thereby reinforcing their phonics knowledge.